 What does this mean?
 The dishes on the menu, whether they are vegetarian, fish or meat, also include a gelato element.
 It is much of a novelty in the field, but so far has been quite popular.
 In fact, for the restaurant, it’s recommended to book.

-All day, you can just go and simply enjoy a gelato.
+In Rome, you can just go and simply enjoy gelato all day long.
 It’s made with high-quality ingredients and comes in both dairy and dairy-free versions.
 Some of the flavors to try are pineapple, salted peanuts, peach, watermelon, coconut, blueberry with rosehip, grapefruit with ginger, passion fruit and a scrumptious pear, ricotta cheese and chocolate.

 Address: Viale B. Bardanzellu 77 (Colli Aniene); Via Tor de’ Schiavi 287 (Centocelle).